karek314/hexbytescanner-hooks/README.md

 ## Disclaimer / Warning
-This repository/project is intended for Educational Purposes ONLY.
+This repository/project is intended for educational purposes ONLY.
 It is not intended to be used for any purpose other than learning, so please do not use it for any other reason.

 ## License
 MIT